pyserial/pyserial/documentation/pyserial.rst

 Overview
 ========

 This module encapsulates the access for the serial port.
-It provides backends for Python running on Windows, Linux, BSD (possibly any POSIX compliant system), Jython and IronPython (.NET and Mono).
+It provides backends for Python_ running on Windows, OSX, Linux, BSD (possibly any POSIX compliant system) and IronPython.
 The module named "serial" automatically selects the appropriate backend.

 It is released under a free software license, see LICENSE_ for more details.